 There’s no doubt about it.
 The cost of food is steadily going up.
-Organic milk has gone up by one dollar per gallon in the past year and eggs have doubled in price in the past 3 months alone.
+In my area, organic milk has gone up by one dollar per gallon in the past year and eggs have doubled in price (again) in the past 3 months alone.

 It’s only $4, but even this small amount is a really big deal to some of you because there isn’t that much in the food budget in the first place.

-That’s one reason why I started sharing one week $50 meal plans for a family of four.
-When your mind is filled with concern about small paychecks and increasing costs, figuring out what to eat is sometimes just too much to handle.
+That’s one reason why I started making meal plans with cheap supper recipes for a family of four.
+When you’re concerned about small paychecks and increasing costs, figuring out what to eat is sometimes just too much to handle.

-If you’ve ever made a meal plan before, you know that there really is an enormous amount of creativity that could go into a meal plan.
+If you’ve ever made a meal plan before, you know that there really is an enormous amount of creativity that could go into it.
 From extravagant meals to flavorful sides, from weekly themes to beautiful produce.
 It’s a foodie’s blank canvas!

-But to be completely honest with you, when you only have $50 to spend on food each week, you’ve got to keep it simple otherwise you’ll blow the budget.
-So because of this, I created a few basic guidelines for these meal plans.
+But to be completely honest with you, when you only have a small amount of money to spend on food each week, you’ve got to keep it simple, or you’ll blow the budget.
+So, because of this, I created a few basic guidelines for these easy cheap dinner ideas.

 This menu was created to feed the average family of four.
-Considerations for children (light eaters), teenagers (heavy eaters), food allergies or any other eating patterns are not included.
+Considerations for children (light eaters), teenagers (heavy eaters), food allergies, or any other dietary preferences are not included.

-This menu is 100% real food, but it was not written to include organic, grass-fed or any other qualities of real food.
+This menu is 100% real food, but it was not written to include organic, grass-fed, or any other qualities of real food.
 These things are great, but they’re not required for a real food diet.
-If your budget is only $50 for the week, these qualities need to be momentarily set aside until your financial situation can afford them.
+If your budget is small for the week, these qualities need to be momentarily set aside until your financial situation improves.

 Snacks and desserts are not included.
 When you are forced into a very lean grocery budget, these things become luxuries.
 If you MUST have snacks or desserts, I encourage you to use what you already have on hand.

-Spices (salt, pepper, garlic powder and Italian seasoning) are not included.
-Most people have basic spices already, but you can include them in your budget if you don’t.
+Spices (salt, pepper, garlic powder, and Italian seasoning) are not included.
+Most people have basic spices and pantry staples already, but you can include them in your budget if you don’t.
 The dollar store sells garlic powder and Italian seasoning for $1 each and you can find a salt/pepper combo for $1.
 Alternatively, leave them out of your meals.

-There is a meal planned for every breakfast, lunch and dinner, but eating leftovers should be priority.
+There is a meal planned for every breakfast, lunch, and dinner, but eating leftovers should be a priority.
 Not eating food you’ve already paid for and cooked is a waste of money, and when you’re going through financial crises, you can’t afford to waste anything.

 Serve fruit with breakfast and lunch.
-I’ve included basic recipes for these, but adding fruit rounds them out as a whole meal.
-The following fruits are likely to be most affordable in October – remember to aim for $1 per pound (but the less per pound the better!):
+I’ve included basic recipes for these meals, but adding fruit rounds them out as a whole meal.
+Remember to aim for $1 per pound (but the less per pound the better!).

 Day 1